-- A full annual review of the risks in our preschool and the procedures we follow to identify and manage these. - A daily checklist for hazards and risks in the halls downstairs and upstairs, the outside area, toilets, kitchen and all other rooms used for small groups; also we check daily our activities and procedures.
-Our assessment covers adults and children; - deciding which areas need attention and developing an action plan that specifies the action required, the timescales for action, the person responsible for the action and any funding required. - We discuss risk assessment issues at our staff meetings and at our weekly planning meetings.
+- A full annual review of the risks in our preschool and the procedures we follow to identify and manage these. - A review, as necessary, of the risks arising from epidemics and pandemics (such as Covid-19) and the procedures to be followed - A daily checklist for hazards and risks in the halls downstairs and upstairs, the outside area, toilets, kitchen and all other rooms used for small groups; also we check daily our activities and procedures.
+Our assessment covers adults and children. - deciding which areas need attention and developing an action plan that specifies the action required, the timescales for action, the person responsible for the action and any funding required. - We discuss risk assessment issues at our staff meetings and at our weekly planning meetings.